These Vegan Summer Rolls are a light and fresh no-cook lunch idea—they’re filled with lots of flavourful herbs and veggies!

 How to make summer rolls

-Step 2: Marinate the tofu.
+Step 2: Marinate the tofu

-Step 3: Prep the veggies.
+Step 3: Prep the fillings

 Step 4: Wet the rice paper wrappers.